Foibles. Even the great have them.

 A man named John, who was sent by God, was the first to clearly articulate the source of this Light.
 This baptizer put in plain words the elusive mystery of the Divine Light so all might believe through him.
 Some wondered whether he might be the Light, but John was not the Light.
 He merely pointed to the Light.
 The true Light, who shines upon the heart of everyone, was coming into the cosmos.
 (John 1:6-9 The Voice)

 It seems that some who felt drawn to his message were tempted to think he was The Light.
 Jesus said that up until that point there was no one born of woman who was greater than John, but even John succumbed to one of the greatest sins for a man in his position -doubting God’s word.
 In Matthew 3 we are told he saw the dove descend from heaven, he heard the Voice declare, “This is My beloved son.”
 Nothing subtle requiring interpretation there.
-Yet later, in a moment of weakness, when he is in prison, (Matthew 11) he sends his own groupies to ask Jesus if he is actually The Light or if they should look for someone else.
+Yet later, in a moment of weakness, when he is in prison, (Matthew 11) John sent his own groupies to ask if Jesus was actually The Light or if they should look for someone else.
 (Like Elijah he seemed to be seriously intimidated by the King’s wife.)
 I wonder how confused this must have left John’s followers?

 I don’t remember this part of his character being taught in Sunday School.
-Most of the time we were told to be like John the Baptist (who also doubted), be like Esther (who also used sex to collaborate with the enemy), be like Gideon (who also created a false item of worship), be like Hezekiah (who also didn’t care about his sons’ well-being), be like David (who also conspired to murder to cover up adultery)… The teacher ignored the parts about their failures as one-sided flannel board avatars were placed up on the easel.
+Most of the time we were told to be like John the Baptist (who also doubted), be like Esther (who also used sex to collaborate with the enemy), be like Gideon (who also created a false item of worship), be like Hezekiah (who also didn’t care about his sons’ futures), be like David (who also conspired to murder to cover up adultery)… The teacher ignored the parts about their failures.
+Bible characters were as one-sided as the flannel board avatars placed up on the easel.